-I built the stable block in 1986 and apart from being used by my horses and pony, the 3 stables are extremely useful for dealing with my sheep [ 10 Hebridean & 12 Shropshire] and their lambs & for rearing chickens & ducklings.
-A friend hatches out chicks & ducklings in his incubator but I then have to keep them under cover until they are big enough to survive in Fort Ducks without being eaten by rooks or crows.
-Previously my hens & ducks hatched out their own eggs but they were rather unreliable about it & I used to have to buy ducklings & ex-battery hens periodically.
+in 1986 and apart from being used by my horses and pony, the 3 stables are extremely useful for dealing with my 7 Shropshire sheep and their lambs & for rearing chickens & ducklings.
+A friend hatches out chicks & ducklings in their incubator but I then have to keep them under cover until they are big enough to survive in Fort Ducks without being eaten by rooks or crows.
+Previously my hens & ducks hatched out their own eggs but they were rather unreliable about it & I had to buy ducklings & ex-battery hens periodically.

 The stable block also comprises 2 adjoining storage areas, each the size of a double garage.
 One is used to store hay, feed & bedding for the animals.
 The other is used for general storage with my Kubota tractor the most important item.

 WOODLAND & POOLS

 Some years ago, I found American Crayfish in Upper & Lower Pools.
 This is ecologically extremely undesirable & “it is one’s duty to eat them to extinction”.
 So I got a crayfish license & 3 traps.
 These traps work on the lobster-pot principle & are best baited with dead squirrel, magpie or similar.
 I submerged them near the rocks of the bottom lake and then put the catch in a holding pen of clean water for 24 hours to cleanse them before killing them & enjoying delicious meals.

 A byproduct was large quantities of crayfish shells which I crushed by putting them in a tough plastic bag & then stamping on it.
 The resultant fishy grit was extremely popular with my chickens & very good for them.